-The trusty old Swan Morton scalpel used for etching and cleaning up the films.......
+The trusty old Swan Morton scalpel used for hand etching and cleaning up the films.......

 Sera-Graph abstract from the vaults.
 I've been promising for a while that this is going to be the first experiment I do in cmyk printing.
 A process that has evaded me so far.

-This is the very first piece that I generated using the new circular spindle print platten.
+This is the very first finished piece that I generated using the new circular spindle print platten.
 Called experiment number # 4.
+The first three were test pieces and were recycled.
 A series of repetitive linear ink applications in contrasting tones using the print arm in a staccato fashion to lay the colours on the greyboards surface.
 This was really a textural piece as you could feel all the ripples of paint on the surface.
 This ideas will be developed into some more visually complicated pieces using overprinted image sections of varying lengths.
 This piece is now sold.